Middle Tennessee vs. Southern Miss NCAA Football Odds, Plays and Insights | October 30, 2021

 Southern Miss Stats and Trends

-- Southern Miss has one win against the spread in seven games this season.
+- Southern Miss has one win against the spread in seven games this year.

-- The Golden Eagles have yet to cover the spread this year when underdogs by 13.5 points or more.
+- The Golden Eagles have been underdogs by 13.5 points or more two times this year and have not covered the spread once.

-- Southern Miss' games this year have gone over the total in one out of seven opportunities (14.3%).
+- Southern Miss' games this season have hit the over on one of seven set point totals (14.3%).

 - The Golden Eagles have 15 giveaways this season, while the Blue Raiders have 20 takeaways .